The Principles of Diffusion Models: A Unified and Systematic Lens on Diffusion Models

 \chapter{A Unified and Systematic Lens on Diffusion Models}

 \epigraph{ \textit{Mathematics is the art of giving the same name to different things. }}{Henri Poincaré}

-This chapter presents a systematic viewpoint that connects the variational, score based, and flow based perspectives within a coherent picture.
+This chapter presents a systematic viewpoint that connects the variational-based, score-based, and flow-based perspectives within a coherent picture.
 While motivated by different intuitions, these approaches converge on the same core mechanism underlying modern diffusion methods.
 Building on \Cref{ch:variational,ch:score-based,ch:score-sde,ch:flow-based}, we observe a common recipe: define a forward corruption process that traces a path of marginals, then learn a time varying vector field that transports a simple prior to the data distribution along this path.

 A key ingredient across all perspectives is the conditioning trick introduced in \Cref{sec:conditional-trick}, which transforms an intractable marginal objective into a tractable conditional one, leading to stable and efficient training.